emki-creator/Research-Project/Weekly Meetings/MeetingsMarkdown.md

 #### What did you achieve?

-* I have been writing my report with can be found on overlead (link that enables editing and sharing was send on mail and teams).
+* I have been writing my report with can be found on overleaf (link that enables editing and sharing was send on mail and teams).

 #### What did you struggle with?